Small flying fox: Biology

 Small flying foxes feed mostly on the fruit of native and introduced trees but also consume flowers and nectar.
 The diet includes pawpaws, mangos, jambul, bananas, figs, flowers of the kapok tree (Ceiba pentandra) and the banyan, tree and flowers and fruits of cultivated crops.
 They consume about half their body weight each day.

 These bats become sexually mature at about one year of age.
 The breeding season varies according to location and the gestation period is about 200 days.
 A single pup is born which is weaned at about six weeks but remains dependent on its mother for a further four months or so.

 In two instances, twins have been documented—once in 2009 and once in 2017.
 Both sets of twins were born at Lubee Bat Conservancy in Gainesville, Florida.

-The small flying fox is known to be preyed upon by the white-bellied sea eagle, which has been recorded to hunt the bats by dropping them into the sea repeatedly.
+The small flying fox is known to be preyed upon by the white-bellied sea eagle, which has been recorded hunting the bats by dropping them into the sea repeatedly.